codingcmx/AIstorage/README.md

     ```

 2.  **Set up Environment Variables:**
-    Create a `.env` file in the root of your project by copying the content from `.env.example` (if it exists) or by creating a new file.
+    Create a `.env` file in the root of your project by copying the content from the provided example or by creating a new file.
 Fill in the following values:

     *   **`GOOGLE_API_KEY`**: Your API key for Google AI (Gemini) used by Genkit.
         *   **How to obtain:** Go to [Google AI Studio](https://aistudio.google.com/app/apikey).
         *   Click on "**Create API key in new project**" or select an existing project and create/get an API key.
         *   This key is specifically for accessing Gemini models through Genkit.
-        *   **This is different from the Google Cloud service account credentials below.**

     *   **`WHATSAPP_VERIFY_TOKEN`**: A secret string you create.
 This token is used by Meta to verify that webhook requests are genuinely from your WhatsApp Business API setup.
         *   You define this token yourself (e.g., a strong random string).
 You will enter this same token in your Meta App Dashboard when setting up the webhook.